hadityakumar/Password_Manager_Local/README.md

+# Password Manager
-# React + Vite
+##Using React + Vite framework

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Saves the data on local storage.

+Steps to Install:
+(Make sure yarn is installed on your machine)
+- yarn add
+- yarn dev